ALARA Stay-Time Review Guide Skip to main content

 Stay Time Calculations

-When the dose rate varies across the work area, use a weighted-average approach or calculate the dose for each zone separately.
-If a worker spends 30 minutes in a 20 mR/hr zone and 15 minutes in a 100 mR/hr zone, the total dose is (0.5 × 20) + (0.25 × 100) = 10 + 25 = 35 mR. This is the approach used in pre-job ALARA planning and on radiation work permits.
+When dose rate varies across the work area, calculate dose for each segment separately and add the segment doses.
+If a worker spends 30 minutes in a 20 mR/hr zone and 15 minutes in a 100 mR/hr zone, the total arithmetic is (0.5 × 20) + (0.25 × 100) = 35 mrem.
+The procedure still needs survey, work-position, dosimetry, and RSO review.

 Formula: